 Unless you're a gambler, there is no reason to bring and carry a lot of cash around onboard.
 All financial transactions are carried out with a sail and sign card, which is effectively your onboard charge card and door key.
 If it isn't linked to a credit card, charge it with cash from your safe in smaller increments during your cruise.

-If you do bring a lot of money onboard, make sure you secure it in your safe or top up your sail and sign card.
-Making sure you cash out before you return to your departure port so that you don’t have to wait for a cheque to get your money back.
+If you do bring a lot of money on board, make sure you secure it in your safe or top up your sail and sign card.
+Make sure you cash out before you return to your departure port so that you don’t have to wait for a cheque to get your money back.